jacek-kurlit/pik/README.md

 Process Interactive Kill is a linux command line tool that helps to find and kill process.
 It works like pkill command but search is interactive.

-## Todo
+## Bugs to fix

-- [x] Add search by string functionality (input)
-- [x] Add process kill functionality
-- [x] Add cmd line search param
+- [ ] Fix all TODO's
+- [ ] Fix all FIXME's
+- [ ] There is bug, if list of processes is empty TAB key will make index out of boundary exception
-- [ ] Add Porcess details at the footer
+- [ ] Empty table is showing 1/0 instead of 0/0
+- [ ] On linux Signal::Kill forces process to stop while Signal::Term terminate a process gracefully, add handling to check if os is supporting Term
+- [ ] this + 2 is due to '> ' at the beginning, maybe some fix? `f.set_cursor(area.x + app.character_index as u16 + 2, area.y);`

+## Optimization

-- [ ] Add option to ask if user wants to kill all processes (???)
+- [ ] I think that search takes a lot of CPU try to optimize it, maybe rendering of all processes takes time too?
-- [ ] pik exe of current process should be filtered so user will not kill it
+- [ ] We are using `let sys = System::new_all();` but maybe we dont need all the data it collects?
-- [ ] Nice feature would be to kill process that is using some port
+- [ ] Kill process is not performant, we are removing process from the middle of vec
+- [ ] Think about creating table rows without extra allocations

+## UI improvements
 - [ ] Make UI more slick so that it won't take whole window, something like fzf search
-- [x] Consider to use https://crates.io/crates/sysinfo as it is cross platform, it also allows to kill process
 - [ ] Handle empty results properly - maybe do not open UI at all?
 - [ ] Maybe if there is no more processes we should exit immediately or exit after killing a process?
+- [ ] Sometimes exe path is too long and it is truncated in UI, try to fix this
+## Features to add

+- [ ] Add option to search process by port requires [listeners](<https://github.com/GyulyVGC/listeners>)
-- [ ] Add option to search in cmd line args - is this even needed?
+- [ ] Add option to search in cmd line args
-- [ ] Add option to search in environment variables - is this even needed?
+- [ ] Add option to search in environment variables
-- [ ] Add option to search by path - is this even needed?
+- [ ] Add option to search by path
-- [ ] Fix all TODO's
+- [ ] Add Process details at the footer
-- [ ] Fix all FIXME's
+- [ ] Add option to ask if user wants to kill all processes (???)
+- [ ] Maybe info how much memory/cpu is used by process can be helpful